About

 In 2022 she was part of the Hidden Nerve Program offered by the ACT Writers' Centre.
 In 2020 she studied Novel Writing at Faber Academy with Emily Bitto and Sophie Cunningham.

 She is interested in Euhemerism and Linguistic Typology.
-Her work frequently focuses on identity and belonging in the broadest sense.
+Her work frequently focuses on identity, class, and connection, in the broadest sense.